Gauntlet173/F19Law599CodingTheLaw/syllabus.md

 Discussion Topic: 	Automated Legal Reasoning and Bias
 Tool Survey:		Legal Interview Tools (Docassemble, QnA, A2JAuthor, etc.)
 Technical Learning:	Assignment 5
+Project: 		Proposals for projects involving third-party customers must be received by the end of this class for approval by the instructor.
+Iron Tech Lawyer Invitational: If any final projects would like to be considered for submission to the Georgetown Iron Tech Lawyer Invitational, I must know by the end of this class.

 ### Class 6 - October 18, 2019